shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 ### Step 11.
 Associate creatives and define a dynamic landing page

-In the Associated Creatives section, you can select a **Creative Rotation** to determine how you want to rotate and weight multiple creatives.
+In the **Associated Creatives** section, you can select a **Creative Rotation** to determine how you want to rotate and weight multiple creatives.
 Select one of three options: -
 **Evenly weight creatives (default):** Even rotation is handled automatically by our system. - **Auto-optimize creative weight:** When this option is chosen, 75% of delivery is allocated to the creative with the highest click-through rate; all remaining creatives of the same size receive equal allocations of the remaining 25% of overall delivery. -
 **Manually weight creatives:** By selecting this option, you will be able to manually set a weight (between 0 and 1000).

 See [Creative Rotation](creative-rotation-standard-line-item-and-guaranteed-delivery-line-item.md) for more information.

-Click Edit and select the creatives that you want to run for the campaign.
+Click **Edit** and select the creatives that you want to run for the campaign.
 Also, if you want to define a dynamic landing page to be used by multiple creatives associated to the campaign, enter the **Landing Page URL** and then make sure the creatives are set up to use a dynamic landing page.
 Note that you can set a dynamic landing page at the line item level as well.
 For more details, see [Dynamic Landing Pages](dynamic-landing-pages.md).

+> [!TIP]
-If you prefer, you can associate creatives to the campaign at a later time.
+> If you prefer, you can associate creatives to the campaign at a later time.
 For more details, see [Associate Creatives to Campaigns](associate-creatives-to-campaigns.md).

 ### Step 12.
 Enter comments

-In the Comments section, enter any comments that you would like to record with the campaign.
+In the **Comments** section, enter any comments that you would like to record with the campaign.
 Comments are for your reference only and will not affect campaign delivery.

 ### Step 13.
 Add serving fees

-If you owe serving fees to third parties for services such as creative hosting or user data, you can add these fees in the Serving Fees section.
+If you owe serving fees to third parties for services such as creative hosting or user data, you can add these fees in the **Serving Fees** section.
 Serving fees can be either a percentage of costs or a flat CPM.

 Please note the following:

 - Serving fees are added to your media cost.
 - When you use a third-party buying strategy that involves optimization ("Optimize to a predicted CPA/CPC goal" or "Optimize to a % margin of booked revenue"), bids are automatically reduced to account for serving fees.
 - When you buy direct inventory or use a third-party buying strategy that does not involve optimization, bids are not reduced to account for serving fees.

 To add a new serving fee:

 1. Click the **Add Fee** button.
 1. In the **Broker** field, select the relevant broker or create a new broker.
 1. In the **Description** field, enter details about the serving fee.
 1. Select the **Fee Type** (CPM or Cost Share) and enter the relevant **Fee Value** (dollar amount for CPM, percentage for Revenue Share).
 1. Click **Add**.

    > [!IMPORTANT]